Where to see Wealden Iron

 (National Grid Reference SU 8795 2820)

 This site, which was in operation from 1614 until 1776, lies adjacent to a public bridleway (West Sussex 1265) that runs south from Lower Lodge Farm, Vann Road, west of Fernhurst village.
-It has recently undergone considerable restoration to the spillway and consolidation of the surviving wheel pits, all of which can be seen easily from the bridleway.
+Privately owned, it has recently undergone considerable restoration to the spillway and consolidation of the surviving wheel pits, all of which can be seen easily from the bridleway.

 Historical information about this site from the WIRG Online Database can be viewed HERE